Editor’s note: John Brooks Henderson had some impressive victories in his life.

-Page 3 of 5 - Henderson took ill before a planned debate in New London on July 3, but sent to be read his opening remarks accusing Rollins of having a gift of the gab but little else.
+Henderson took ill before a planned debate in New London on July 3, but sent to be read his opening remarks accusing Rollins of having a gift of the gab but little else.

 The bitterest confrontation occurred on July 5 in Hannibal.
 The two men, both of whom owned slaves, went back and forth at each other over the issue.